srirajbura16/Notes/CommonSenseGuideToDS&Algo/1Why_Data_Structures_Matter.md

 - Deleting takes one step.
 - For an array of five elements, we’d spend one step deleting the first element, and four steps shifting the four remaining elements.
 - The worst-case or maximum steps would be O(n)

+## Sets: How a Single Rule Can Affect Efficiency (Array Based)

+A set is a data Structure that does not allow duplicate values to be contained within, and therefore useful when you need to ensure that you don’t have duplicated data.

+Array based sets and arrays have same efficiency in reading, searching, and deletion.
+But not insertion.

+The computer needs to determine that value being inserted is not already in the set.
+The computer would search the whole array before inserting.
+O(n+1)

+Inserting at the beginning is the worst case because the computer needs to search(O(n)), shift elements to the right(0(n)), and insert(O(1)).
+(2n + 1)

+The difference between an array and array based set is insertion.
+Array insertion is more efficient than sets.
+Sets should be used when you need to ensure no duplicate data.